OriWritesAPlugin/AlphaGarden/README.md

-That said, I'm giving it to a community to start, and allowing/welcoming art contributions, so it'll initially be CC BY-NC-ND 4.0 to protect that art (of course check the LICENSE itself, it takes precedence).
+That said, I'm giving it to a community to start, and allowing/welcoming art contributions, so it'll initially be CC BY-NC-ND 4.0 to protect that art/context (of course check the LICENSE itself).
 Note that "appropriate credit" includes displaying CONTRIBUTORS.md!
+All art belongs to its creator as cited in the CONTRIBUTORS file, it's simply used here with permission.

-After I have a nice stable version, I'll fork and scrub content from any contributor that doesn't opt in to a more permissive license.
-Maybe MIT?
-If you really want to use this code ASAP, contact me, I'm not averse to maintaining a "dev art only" branch if there's a need.
+If you want to slice and dice this code ASAP, contact me, I'm not averse to maintaining a "dev art only" branch if there's a need.